Easy Pasta Fagioli Soup

 - Wine – we prefer a good drinking white wine, and don’t leave it out.

 - Bacon – use Italian bacon, called pancetta.
-You may add 2 packages (4 ounces each) of “cubed” pancetta for a more depth of flavor.
+You can add 2 packages (4 ounces each) of “cubed” pancetta for a more depth of flavor.

 - Liquid – some water and vegetable broth.
 You can also use chicken broth if you prefer.